Jaehaks/md-utility.nvim/README.md

   },
   paste = {
     -- fun(ctx) : string
     -- function which returns path to paste clipboard image.
     -- ctx.root_dir : root directory of `marksman` lsp ends with slash by OS -- ctx.cur_dir : current buffer directory
     -- If you return directory, ask filename whenever you paste.
     -- If you return filepath, It will not ask.
 It is useful if you want to change filename automatically such as timer. image_path = function (ctx)
       return ctx.cur_dir
     end,
+  },
+  autolist = {
+    patterns = {
+      bullet = "[-+*>]",
+      digit = "%d+[.)]", -- 1.
+1)
+    },
+    -- if user enter <CR> in list with empty content, remove the list and go to next line autoremove_cr = true,
+    -- if user enter <TAB>, it guesses marker shape depends on adjacent usage. autoguess_tab = true,
   }
 })
 ```